eddie-energy/architecture/arc42/03-context-and-scope/index.md

 E.g. UML deployment diagram describing channels to neighboring systems, together with a mapping table showing the relationships between channels and input/output. -->

 From a technical perspective, the system includes four types of nodes which are:
-1. Smart Meter: A device installed in a house by the utility provider, which measures data about the energy consumption of the house, and exposes this data via a P1 port.
+1. Smart Meter: A device installed in a house by the utility provider, which measures data about the energy consumption of the house, and exposes this data, e.g., via a P1 port.
-1. In-house Device: A device such as a Raspberry Pi computer that connects to the smart meter via a P1 port, and implements the Docker Runtime for executing applications.
+1. In-house Device: A device such as a Raspberry Pi computer that connects to the smart meter, and implements the Docker Runtime for executing applications.
 1. Eligible Party Infrastructure: Either on-premise or cloud-based computing infrastructure that implements the Docker Runtime for executing applications.
 1. Regional Data-sharing Infrastructure: This infrastructure provides an interface for various processes including exposing historical energy consumption data.
 Interestingly, this infrastructure may be provided by a utility provider or a regional Metered Data Administrator.